AkashMandal1997/chat_app/README.md

 - ⌨️ **Enter key to send** messages
 - 🔄 **Auto-reconnect** on connection drop

+> ⚠️ **Note**: This app currently has **no database**.
+Messages are not stored and will be cleared on page refresh.
+This is intentional for the MVP version.
+Database integration is planned as a future improvement.

 ## 🛠️ Tech Stack

 | Technology | Purpose |